Skip to content

 [name@server]$ sudo zpool create -f data /dev/vdb /dev/vdc

 This will create a new mount point at /data backed by the volumes attached at /dev/vdb and /dev/vdc.
-The filesystem will have a size slightly smaller than the combined sizes of all attached volumes.
-As data is written to the /data mount point it will be dynamically stripped across all drives.
-This is good for performance and allows you to make use of all your storage, however it doesn't provide any additional data replication (see here for information about creating mirrored zpools).
+The file system will have a size slightly smaller than the combined sizes of all attached volumes.
+As data is written to the /data mount point, it will be dynamically stripped across all drives.
+This is good for performance and allows you to make use of all your storage; however, it doesn't provide any additional data replication (see this FreeBSD handbook section for information about creating mirrored zpools).

 [name@server]$ sudo zfs set compression=lz4 data

-This will use the lz4 compression algorithm on the zpool data.
-If your data is largely binary you might not see large reduction in storage use, however, if your data is something more compressible, such as ASCII data, you may see a larger reduction in storage use.
-Using compression can also improve file IO performance because less data needs to be read and written.
-However this can depend on the particular compression algorithm chosen and some particularly computationally intensive algorithms may actually reduce file IO performance.
-The lz4 algorithm was chosen because it is a reasonable compromise between speed and amount of compression achieved; other compression algorithms may provide better compression or speed but likely not both.
+This will use the LZ4 compression algorithm on the zpool data.
+If your data is largely binary, you might not see a large reduction in storage use; however, if your data is something more compressible, such as ASCII data, you may see a larger reduction in storage use.
+Using compression can also improve file I/O performance because less data needs to be read and written.
+However, this can depend on the particular compression algorithm chosen, and some particularly computationally intensive algorithms may actually reduce file I/O performance.
+The LZ4 algorithm was chosen because it is a reasonable compromise between speed and amount of compression achieved; other compression algorithms may provide better compression or speed, but likely not both.

-To see a list of properties for your pool use the below command.
+To see a list of properties for your pool, use the command below.

 [name@server]$ sudo zfs get all data